-- 2.1.2.1 Two (2) on-field umpires and one (1) third umpire from their representatives on an ICC Panel or First Class Panel of umpires.
+- 2.1.2.1 Two (2) on-field umpires and one (1) third umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
 The third umpire must be a member of an ICC Panel of umpires.
-The Playing Conditions governing the use of DRS are included in appendix D. - 2.1.2.2 One (1) fourth umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
+The Playing Conditions governing the use of DRS are included in Appendix D. - 2.1.2.2 One (1) fourth umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
 The fourth umpire shall act as the emergency on-field umpire.